Samaneh-Esfandiary/Data-Scientist-Projects/README.md

 # Data-Scientist-Projects
-Different Models of Machine-Learning, Deep Learning, With Visualizing Data
+Different Models of Machine-Learning, With Visualizing Data